KarenHarley/Day-Planner/README.md

 # Day Planner

-## Plan and organize your schedule with this helpful tool!
+## Plan and organize your daily schedule and tasks with this helpful tool!

 ## Features:
  This Scheduler is color coded to easily identify the current, future and past hours.